I. Personal Misconduct Not on University Property

 - Violates policies of an academic program and related facilities, including but not limited to an off-campus clinical, field, internship, or in-service experience, or an overseas study program.

-- Is in violation of the Sexual Misconduct Policy, UA-03.
+- Is in violation of the Discrimination, Harassment, and Sexual Misconduct Policy, UA-03.